git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 ## Read the tmux manual in style

-`$ man tmux` is the command to load up the "[man page](https://en.wikipedia.org/wiki/Man_page)" for tmux.
-You can do the same to find instructions for any command or entity with a manpage entry; here's two fun ones:
+`$ man tmux` is the command to load up the man page for tmux.
+You can do the same to find instructions for any command or entity with a manpage entry; here are some fun ones:

 {language=shell, line-numbers=off}
     $ man less